hje58raf/MS-1/README.md

 ## Navigation Testing

-The menu options all open the correct page with the exception of the 'CV Download' which opens my CV in a separate tab.
+The menu options all open the correct page except for of the 'CV Download' which opens my CV in a separate tab.

 ## Contact Page

-When testing a page, the Name and Description fields allow input of any text while Email requires input of Email form.
+When testing a page, the Name and Description fields allow input of any text while Email requires the input of Email form.
 I repeated the test several times and each time it was successful.

 ## Gallery Page

 The Gallery page is divided into three sections showing representative works of my daughter with which I wanted to show her skills, creativity and competencies.

-In the first section there are Gifs and in the second there are animations.
+In the first section, there are Gifs and in the second there are animations.
 They are divided into three columns, on a tablet into two, on a cell phone into one.

-In the third section are the Artworks that go from four columns, to three and then to two on the cell phone.
+In the third section are the Artworks that go from four columns to three and then to two on the cell phone.

 # Testing user stories

-## First time visitors
+## First-time visitors

-* As a first time visitor, I want the website scales on every device, so that I can look at the website on desktop, mobile and tablet.
+* As a first-time visitor, I want the website to scale on every device so that I can look at the website on desktop, mobile and tablet.
     * The first time visitor can visite to the website on a computer, laptop, phone and tablet.
-* As a first time visitor, I want to know which projects the person has done, so that I know the level of experience of the person.
+* As a first-time visitor, I want to know which projects the person has done so that I know the level of experience of the person.
     * The first time visitor can go to the projects page where the visitor can see all projects the person has done.
-* As a first time visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about.
+* As a first-time visitor to the site I want the information to be clear and concise so that I can easily understand what the site is about.
     * The first time visitor sees the navigation on the top of the website (the header) where the visitor can easily navigate through the website.
-For the mobile visitors there is a hamburger menu.
+For mobile visitors, there is a hamburger menu.
-* As a first time visitor, I want to be able to find all the information that is available including be able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.
+* As a first-time visitor, I want to be able to find all the information that is available including being able to download a copy of the curriculum vitae and the facility to check out their social media for any other useful information.
     * The first time visitor can open the Resume and get additional information.

 ## As a recruiter

 * I want to easily check her skill set comparing it against those required by my client.
 The ability to download her curriculum vitae will help to speed up the recruitment process and allow me to share her details with my client.
-    * Previous projects has been provided to accomplish this outcome.
+    * Previous projects have been provided to accomplish this outcome.
 It is also possible to view CVs as well as links to social pages.
 * I will need to have a quick and easy way to contact her if she meets the required criteria.
     * This is made possible through the Contact page.